 NOTE: We have moved to Using iLab as a Scheduler.

 The Integrated Imaging Center (IIC) provides a wide range of imaging and related equipment at the Homewood campus.
-The core equipment includes fluorescence microscopes, electron microscopes and FACS instruments.
+The core equipment includes fluorescence microscopes, electron microscopes (EM) and flow cytometers.
 We also provide a range of sample preparation equipment, especially for EM, gel imagers and bioprinters.

-The Integrated Imaging Center has become a fundamental partner in the academic and basic research effort of the Johns Hopkins biology department, as well as other JHU departments campus wide including chemical engineering, cell biology and anatomy, biochemistry and neurosciences.
-Ever more important, is the academic commitment of the center to our undergraduate/graduate programs.
-This commitment is premised on making available to all of our students the latest microscopy technologies through ‚”hands-on” course offerings, workshops, and research.
+The IIC has become a fundamental partner in the academic and basic research effort of the Johns Hopkins Biology Department, as well as other JHU departments campus wide including chemical engineering, cell biology and anatomy, biochemistry and neurosciences.
+Ever more important is the academic commitment of the center to our undergraduate/graduate programs.
+This commitment is premised on making available to all of our students the latest microscopy technologies through hands-on course offerings, workshops, and research.